Django on the Med ๐๏ธ

 But you can't do anything in the summer.
 It's too hot, too busy, and too expensive.

-Spring and Autumn are a bit cooler.
-Still nice — if we're going to work on Django nicer even — but less crowded, and a lot easier on the wallet.
+Autumn is a bit cooler.
+Still nice โ if we're going to work on Django nicer even โ but less crowded, and a lot easier on the wallet.

 What do the days look like?